ktbolt/vtk/print-mesh/python/README.md

-This script reads in an unstrcutured mesh and prints the node coordinates and element connectivity.
+This script reads in an unstructured volume or surface mesh and prints the node coordinates and element connectivity.

 Usage:

-    python  print_mesh.py  VTU_FILE_NAME
+    python  print_mesh.py  FILE_NAME